Persian Gulf naming dispute: History

+An official letter from Egyptian president Gamal Abdel Nasser to a Bahraini government official dated 30 August 1951; (that is, before the initiation of Nasser's pan-Arabist policies) uses the name "Persian Gulf" (الخليج الفارسي).

+The discovery of the Achaemenid inscription on Kharg Island in 2007, which was written in the Old Persian language with the Old Persian cuneiform semi-syllabic alphabet, and estimated to be around 2400 years old, became a contentious issue in the naming dispute.

 Proposed alternatives

 The matter remains very contentious as the competing naming conventions are supported by certain governments in internal literature, but also in dealings with other states and international organizations.
 Some parties use terms like "The Gulf" or the "Arabo-Persian Gulf".
 Following the Iranian Revolution of 1979 some people in Islamic groups suggested the use of "Islamic Gulf" or "Muslim Gulf".
 The originator of the term Islamic Gulf is not known, while some people suggest that prominent figures of the early years of the Islamic republic including Ruhollah Khomeini, Mehdi Bazargan, and Sadegh Khalkhali may have supported the idea.
 During his May 1979 visit to the UAE, Khalkhali suggested the term "Muslim Gulf".
-The idea was quickly abandoned after Iran was invaded by its predominantly Muslim neighbor, Iraq, in the Iran-Iraq War.
+The idea was quickly abandoned after Iran was invaded by its predominantly Muslim neighbor, Iraq, in the Iran–Iraq War.

 In Arab countries the terms "Gulf" and "Arabian Gulf" are preferred:

 The "Gulf" refers to the body of water known as the Arabian Gulf in GCC countries, or the Persian Gulf as referred to in many other places.